percona/proxysql-admin-tool/README.md

   --node-check-interval=3000         Interval for monitoring node checker script (in milliseconds) --mode=[loadbal|singlewrite]       ProxySQL read/write configuration mode, currently supporting: 'loadbal' and 'singlewrite' (the default) modes
   --write-node=host_name:port        Writer node to accept write statments.
 This option is supported only when using --mode=singlewrite
-                                     Can accept comma delimited list with the first listed being the highest priority If this is used make sure 'read_only=1' is in the slave's my.cnf --include-slaves=host_name:port    Add specified slave node(s) to ProxySQL, these nodes will go into the reader hostgroup and will only be put into the writer hostgroup if all cluster nodes are down.
-Slaves must read only.
+                                     Can accept comma delimited list with the first listed being the highest priority, priority failover requires two or more nodes to be specified.
+  --include-slaves=host_name:port    Add specified slave node(s) to ProxySQL, these nodes will go into the reader hostgroup and will only be put into
+                                     the writer hostgroup if all cluster nodes are down.
+Slaves must be read only.
 Can accept comma delimited list.
-  --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL (deletes ProxySQL users not in MySQL)
+                                     If this is used make sure 'read_only=1' is in the slave's my.cnf --adduser                          Adds the Percona XtraDB Cluster application user to the ProxySQL database --syncusers                        Sync user accounts currently configured in MySQL to ProxySQL (deletes ProxySQL users not in MySQL)
   --version, -v                      Print version info